 Expand Your Binghamton Experience to the Next Level!

-• apply to Biological Sciences Accelerated Degree Program in your junior year
+- Apply to Biological Sciences 4+1 Degree Program in your junior year

 This program is specifically for students preparing for a career in secondary education in the area of biology.
 Students have the opportunity to complete both the bachelor's degree and a master of arts in teaching in five years.
 Students should see their school advising office for questions regarding the curriculum for the undergraduate degree and the Department of Teaching, Learning and Educational Leadership advising office for questions regarding the MAT program.